 Our staff in bands 1-4 make up around 40 per cent of the NHS’s 1.3 million workforce and is responsible for an estimated 60 per cent of direct patient contact.
 However, this group receives only around 5 per cent of the whole training budget.

-We are developing a national strategy for our bands1-4 workforce, also taking into account those people who are not yet employed by the NHS but may be encouraged to consider careers within the health service.
+We have recently undertaken a consultation to develop a national strategy for this section of our workforce, entitled “The Talent for Care”.
+This strategy will be for both clinical and non clinical members; taking into account those people who are not yet employed by the NHS but may be encouraged to consider careers within the health service.

-The project is also specifically responsible for three of the 18 Cavendish recommendations, those focused on Progression, which will be achieved as these map very closely with two of our deliverables.
+The project is closely aligned to the recommendations of the Cavendish report, specifically those focused on Progression.
 The Cavendish recommendation around a Certificate of Fundamental Care falls to our Chief Nurse, Lisa Bayliss-Pratt but we understand the close links between this and our project work.

-Supporting the standard actions of engagement through workplace and education networks, we propose to mobilise the bands1-4 workforce to help promote discussion and development at local level.
+We also recognise the importance of engagement through workplace and education networks, and as such propose to mobilise the bands1-4 workforce to help promote discussion and development at local level in a campaign for change.

 The project is expected to take around 18 months to complete, leaving a legacy and best practice for the NHS to adopt.
 The SRO for the project is Stephen Welfare and is being led by his team in Health Education East of England.

-For more information about this project, please contact Emma Wakelin, Deputy Programme Manager.
+For more information about this project, please contact Vanessa Convey (Vanessa.Convey@eoe.nhs.uk), Project Manager.

 This website will continue to develop its content.
 Please continue to visit for updates on the project.